-When a victim's civil rights were violated, they could file a civil lawsuit under state or federal law, but there is a limit to make the claims.
+When a victim's civil rights were violated, they could file a civil lawsuit under state or federal law, but there is a limit to making the claims.

-Put simply, you need to act promptly secure your right to fight for the compensation you may be owed.
-Under the statute of limitations, a victim of police brutality has 2 years to file a civil rights lawsuit.
+Put simply, you need to act promptly to secure your right to fight for the compensation you may be owed.
+Under the statute of limitations, a victim of police brutality has two years to file a civil rights lawsuit.

 Types of Police Misconduct